General Eugene Phillips

 Married to the former Nadine Barnts of Springfield, Missouri, he is the father of Thomas E.B.
 Phillips, who is a 1978 graduate of the University of Georgia (ABJ), and M.A.
 1980.

-He still lives in Royston and was recently honored by the city for his lifelong contributions to the community and the country.
+After retiring Phillips returned to Royston and was honored by the city for his lifelong contributions to the community and the country.
 General Phillips passed away on December 25, 2014 at age 97.

 Public Information Office